storj/docs/app/(docs)/object-mount/windows/features/page.md

   - Flags the file for _persistent caching_, even across restarts

 {% callout type="info" %}
-**Windows Pinning**
+**Windows File Pinning**

 Pinning does *not* duplicate or move the file elsewhere.
 It simply marks the file as _persistent_ in the Object Mount local cache.

-**Important:** Pinned files _do not remain accessible_ when Object Mount is off-line or when your mount is disabled or disconnected.
+**Important:** Pinned files _do not remain accessible_ when Object Mount is off-line, or when your mount is disabled or disconnected.
 An active, live connection is still required for access, even when a file is pinned.
 {% /callout %}

 ### Pinning Files